-Project Recipient Project Title DOE Funding Amount Funding Source Project Location University of Active Flow Control on \$158,336 FY10 MHK Technology California California, Davis Bidirectional Rotors for Tidal Readiness Advancement MHK Applications Initiative FOA
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location University of Active Flow Control on \$158,336 FY10 MHK Technology California California, Davis Bidirectional Rotors for Tidal Readiness Advancement MHK Applications Initiative FOA During the Demonstration

 The University of California, Davis has combined two existing technologies to develop an innovative, reliable, cost-effective rotor for tidal MHK applications.
 The project improves upon bidirectional rotor tidal turbines (BRTT) with the addition of microtabs to improve blade hydrodynamic and rotor performance while still permitting bidirectional rotor operation.
 Although BRTTs are already undergoing commercial development, there are some disadvantages to the design, such as efficiency losses.
 The University of California, Davis has optimized the rotor design to recapture some of the performance shortfalls of the BRTT, while also alleviating cyclic loads and extending turbine life.
-The successful development of an optimized BRTT rotor with microtabs is expected to offer a new rotor technology that can (1) Reduce costs and improve reliability and yield; provide a lower cost of electricity than existing MHK configurations; (2) Offer a component technology that can be applied to all tidal current sites; (3) Address load alleviation at any current-driven MHK site; and (4) Provide a subcomponent technology that synergistically benefits parallel work in wind power.
+The successful development of an optimized BRTT rotor with microtabs will offer a new rotor technology that can: (1) reduce costs and improve reliability and yield; (2) offer a component technology that can be applied to all tidal current sites; (3) address load alleviation at any current-driven MHK site; and (4) provide a subcomponent technology that synergistically benefits parallel work in wind power.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location University of Hawaii National Renewable Marine \$7,999,647 FY08 Advanced Water Hawaii Energy Center in Hawaii Power Projects FOA
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location University of Hawaii National Renewable Marine Energy Center in Hawaii \$7,999,647 FY08 Advanced Water Power Projects FOA Hawaii Project Description

-University of Hawaii (UH) established the Hawaii National Marine Renewable Energy Center (HINMREC), led by the Hawaii Natural Energy Institute, to facilitate commercialization of wave energy converters (WEC) and to accelerate development and testing of ocean thermal energy conversion (OTEC) technologies in Hawaii and elsewhere in the world.
+The University of Hawaii (UH) established the Hawaii National Marine Renewable Energy Center (HINMREC), led by the Hawaii Natural Energy Institute, to facilitate commercialization of wave energy converters (WEC) and accelerate development and testing of ocean thermal energy conversion (OTEC) technologies in Hawaii and elsewhere in the world.
 WEC and OTEC were selected since Hawaii has ample resources, significant expertise in these areas, and ongoing or planned commercialization and demonstration projects in the state.

-HINMREC is a collaborative effort between academia, industry and government.
-HINMREC is structured to provide open access to its facilities and expertise, and broad dissemination of non-proprietary information through the internet (http://hinmrec.hnei.hawaii.edu/), for all credible wave power system developers and other stakeholders.
+HINMREC is a collaborative effort between academia, industry, and government.
+HINMREC is structured to provide open access to its facilities and expertise, and broad dissemination of non-proprietary information through the Internet (http://hinmrec.hnei.hawaii.edu/), for all credible wave power system developers and other stakeholders.
 In addition to supporting tasks that address specific near-term needs of the industry partners, the UH faculty participants pursue independent research on critical technical issues related to resource assessment, device performance, and environmental impacts.
-These efforts, while technologies independent are also designed to provide maximum value to potential developers.

 HINMREC is collaborating closely with the U.S. Navy to implement a wave-energy-test-site (WETS) in Kaneohe Marine Corps Base Hawaii.
-The concept is to expand existing facilities to provide multiple-berthing for devices in the 100 to 1000 kilowatt range.
+The concept is to expand existing facilities to provide multiple-berthing for devices in the 100 kilowatt to 1,000 kilowatt range.
 WETS will allow for testing in water depths ranging from 30 meters to 70 meters.
-The vision for HINMREC consists of a fully operational WETS and continuing providing services required to evaluate WEC and OTEC designs.
+The vision for HINMREC consists of a fully operational WETS and continued offering of services required to evaluate WEC and OTEC designs.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location University of Maine Maine Tidal Power Initiative \$1,951,500 FY10 CDP, FY09 CDP Maine
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location University of Maine Maine Tidal Power Initiative \$1,951,500 FY10 CDP, FY09 CDP Maine Project Description